hubmapconsortium/ingest-validation-tests/README.md

 - Make new feature branches from `devel`.
 - Before submitting a PR, make sure your code is black and isort compliant.
 Run the following from the base `ingest-validation-tests` directory:

-  - `black --line-length 99 .` (if you choose not to integrate black with your editor (see Setup section)
+  - `black --line-length 99 .` (you can integrate black with your editor to skip this step, see Setup section below)
   - `isort .`

 - Make PRs to `devel`.
 (This is the default branch.)